 17. Memphis

-Memphis pulses with musical legacy and soul-deep history.
+In Memphis, blues music drifts out of Beale Street clubs before sunset, and even a quick walk downtown feels layered with stories.
 From Beale Street blues to Elvis at Graceland and the National Civil Rights Museum, the city tells America’s story through rhythm, resilience, and barbecue.

 - Best For: Culture travelers, food lovers